SFTEAM/paping/README.md

-# paping
+# PAPING
-Paping tool in python to ping a specific tcp port.
+This is a simple python tool made for tcp pinging a specific tcp port to check whether connection is established or lost.